SaurabhChawla100/spark-radiant/README.md

          val sparkRadiantSqlApi = new SparkRadiantSqlApi()
          sparkRadiantSqlApi.addOptimizerRule(spark)
       ```
+   #### In PySpark
+       Build the spark-radiant-sql for the spark-radiant-sql:1.0.2-SNAPSHOT add the dependency in the maven repo.

+   #### In next release for spark-radiant-sql:1.0.2 the pyspark support will be available inside the jar ####
+      ```
+         In PySpark

+              ./bin/pyspark --packages io.github.saurabhchawla100:spark-radiant-sql:1.0.2-SNAPSHOT

+               // Importing the extra Optimizations rule
+               from sparkradiantsqlpy import SparkRadiantSqlApi
+               SparkRadiantSqlApi(spark).addExtraOptimizerRule()

+              or

+              // Importing the extra Optimizations rule
+              spark._jvm.com.spark.radiant.sql.api.SparkRadiantSqlApi().addOptimizerRule(spark._jsparkSession)

+      ```

    e) **ExplodeOptimizeRule** - This optimizer rule works for scenarios where Explode is present with aggregation,
    So there will be exchange after partial aggregation and there are scenarios where cost of partial aggregate + exchange